Zakapa: In hiding

 Zakapa on the day he was captured by John Shakespear.

 Zakapa left Khawri and went to live with his brother Pazika.
 Zakapa left Khawri in 1892, soon after Murray and he had fought.
 Khawri remained without a chief for two years after his departure.
 The British government attempted to apprehend him and Captain Hutchinson along with Robert Blair McCabe were dispatched to Zakapa's village but he had already evaded capture.
 McCabe with 50 soldiers, Colonel Evan and Murray joined forces with Huthinzon on a second mission.
 However this meeting failed and they returned to their posts.
 Shakespear himself led 100 soldiers to Khawhri to investigate.
 When inquiring the whereabouts of Zakapa and Lalchhuma, Shakespear would beat the villagers with firewood if they claimed they did not know.
 Other villagers pointed in a vague direction to avoid punishment under Shakespear.
 Shakespear approached Thingsai village under Chief Patlaia offering any reward in return for Zakapa's whereabouts.
 Patlaia claimed Zakapa was at Khuangthing village.
-Shakespear ascended Uihili Tlang in the Lungkawlh village area to observe the village but returned back to Darzo camp instead.
+Shakespear ascended Uihili Tlang in the Lungkawlh village area to observe the village but returned to Darzo camp instead.
 The mountain peak Shapespear observed from is now known as Tarmita Khaw Thlir to signify Shakesspear's vantage mountain.

 Zakapa's brother resided in Sailulak.
 Zakapa was caught by John Shakespeare.
 Shakespear had entered Sailulak searching for Zakapa.
 Shakespear offered a man in the village to place his tin beside whoever Zakapa was disguised as.
 When Zakapa was found by Shakespear the village was surrounded by his troops.
 Zakapa was arrested and the truth of Murray's conduct was revealed.
 Shakespear offered to support Zakapa in court and help him.
 According to Shakespear's History of the Assam Rifles, the military police were deployed to the village.
 The sepoys entered the principal houses and emptied out all the inhabitants and placed them under the supervision of the guards.
 No one would identify who was Zakapa.
 However, after a while, a sepoy noticed a man with long hair in the crowd and pulled it back to identify Zakapa.
 Zakapa had been hidden by the villagers and disguised as a peasant and had been given the name Khuangthing Vaisawi.
 Regardless, Zakapa was sent to the Andaman and Nicobar Islands with the other chiefs while he awaited trial.
 The village was destroyed as a lesson to those who helped the outlawed chiefs.